The SoCal Law Network Scholarship – $1,000

 How We Choose the Winner

-The winner of The SoCal Law Network will be selected based upon academic achievement and general merit within one week of the closing of the application period.
+The winner of The SoCal Law Network will be selected by our criminal defense attorneys based upon academic achievement and general merit within one week of the closing of the application period.

 The honor of receiving this $1,000 scholarship is worth telling the world.
 We will have your full name, 500-word bio, and picture on our website for a year.
 Our website gets thousands of visitors per month, and this public exposure will inform many influential people of your great achievement.
 This type of recognition could lead to many exciting networking opportunities for you!